jgaa/restc-cpp/README.md

 The code is still a bit immature and not properly tested, but capable of executing REST requests.

-The latest code is tested with Debian "testing"
+The latest code is tested with Debian "testing", Debian Jessie and Fedora 25

-Recent code was tested with Debian "stable" and "testing", Ubuntu "wily" and Windows 10 (it should work with Windows Vista and up).

 # Features
 - Raw GET, POST, PUT and DELETE requests with no data conversions